zeee1only/fpdf2/docs/EmojisSymbolsDingbats.md

 ## Fallback fonts ##

 If you need to mix special characters and emojis within normal text, it is possible to specify alternative fonts for FPDF to use as fallback fonts.
-See an exemple of use [Here](Unicode.md#fallback-fonts)
+See an example of use [Here](Unicode.md#fallback-fonts)